 Sheriff Pat Garrett

-As the 32nd Sheriff of Washington County it is my great privilege to work with our talented Sheriff's Office team.
-Our mission is it Conserve the Peace through values driven service.
-Our organizational values - do our best, do the right thing and treat others the way we would want to be treated.
-When deciding the "right thing" we expect our men and women to place our community above individual or personal interests.
+As the 32nd Sheriff of Washington County, it is my great privilege to work with our talented Sheriff's Office team.
+Our mission is to Conserve the Peace through values driven service.
+Our organizational values are to do our best, do the right thing and treat others the way we would want to be treated.
+When deciding the "right thing," we expect our men and women to place our community above individual or personal interests.
 My priorities to accomplish our mission are below.

 With support from the county-wide Public Safety Local Option Levy we deploy a Mental Health Response Team which partners deputies with mental health professionals to help ensure people in crisis get the medical help they need instead of being taken to jail.
 Nearly all of the team's 3,245 mental health calls from both inside and outside cities involved medical solutions rather than traditional law enforcement remedies.